 Have you ever heard of a succesfull trader who truly quit once he had “enough” money?

-Holistic is not an empty word here, I have techniques in place covering most, if not all, aspects of trading, ranging from stock handling over to portfolio management and managing psychological pitfalls.
+The Zycle method is holistic!
+I have techniques in place covering all important aspects of trading, ranging from stock handling over to portfolio management and managing psychological pitfalls.

 The core idea is that a trader must detach himself from financial news and the general trading public in order to make independent trading decisions in the present with the limited information at hand.
 My approach is designed to focus your attention on the process and not the outcome thus protecting you from performance anxiety.
 In my opinion performance anxiety is oftentimes the last obstacle preventing seasoned traders from making the leap torwards net profitability.